 What is most remarkable about the film is that it has no stars (no pun intended) and very little plot.
 The relative absence of dialogue allowed audiences to fully immerse themselves in the film as a visual and musical experience.

 At the time 2001 was released, of course, audiences were far less familiar with the hardware and spectacle of space travel than we are today (Neil Armstrong walked on the moon a year after 2001 came out).

 Every detail was carefully researched and depicted, and some of the process work, such as the docking of the Pan Am clipper into the satellite hangar, was breathtaking and faultless in its execution.

-The interior of the space ship was made weightless because Kubrick had it shot within a centrifuge, built specially for the film at the cost of $750,000 by engineering firm Vickers-Armstrong.
+The interior of the spaceship was made weightless because Kubrick had it shot within a centrifuge, built especially for the film at the cost of $750,000 by aircraft engineering firm Vickers-Armstrong.
 Weighing 30 tons, the revolving set was 40-feet in diameter and 20 feet wide – it was Kubrick’s pride and joy.

 Initial screenings did not fare well.
 Predictably, a 160-minute movie consisting mainly of silence and (deliberately) banal dialogue left critics and some audiences bemused and/or irritated.
 The New York Times called it “Boring”.